gigawhitlocks/emacs-configs/readme.md

 # Entrypoint

-The source code in this file is extracted to `init.el` by calling `M-x org-babel-tangle`.
+The source code below is extracted to `init.el` by calling `M-x org-babel-tangle`.
+The rest of this file is extracted to `readme.el` by this entrypoint in `init.el`.
+This allows me to only maintain `readme.org` as it will be re-extracted at startup every time.
+If this whole file is tangled to `init.el` by `init.el`, then a bootstrapping problem is introduced.
+So this part remains static, and the rest of the config can live in its Org file.

 ## Extract Org Files and Load Them